 This is so important to get used to for worry-free travel, especially for my American friends who tip 20% at restaurants.
 Rounding up and leaving what we’d see as an absolute insult in change on the table is incredibly uncomfortable.
 So it’s important to get used to the “why” of tipping internationally in addition to the “how.”

 And for the “how,” look up tipping customs beyond restaurants—for example, how much is appropriate for a taxi?
 A tour guide?
 Knowing all of that in advance will save some awkwardness later.

 6: Go for a Wander

 I’m a solo traveler who loves exploring urban areas, so this might be kind of niche: once you arrive to your destination, go out for a wander!
-Don’t use a map for that first wander unless I get lost and need to reorient myself or to make a note of a scraggly area to avoid).
+I also don’t tend to use a map for that first wander unless I get lost and need to reorient myself or to make a note of a scraggly area to avoid later.